Why choose Quittance for your personal injury claim?

 Have you been injured at work and your employer was responsible?
 If so you may be able to claim compensation through your employer's liability insurance.

 Employers owe a duty of care to their staff.
 Whether you sustained an injury when working as a roofer or a personal trainer, our guide to work accident claims explains your legal rights and how to start a successful work accident claim.

 Rotherham medical negligence claims

 When someone suffers injury or illness due to a registrar, nurse or other health worker's carelessness, it may be possible to make a clinical negligence claim.
-If you have been affected by medical negligence, the panel of specialist clinical negligence solicitors can help you make a claim against one of the clinics and NHS trusts covering Rotherham, including The Rotherham NHS Foundation Trust (Rotherham Hospital, Moorgate Road, Rotherham).
+Quittance's expert panel of injury lawyers can help you make a claim against one of the clinics and NHS trusts covering Rotherham, including The Rotherham NHS Foundation Trust (Rotherham Hospital, Moorgate Road, Rotherham).

 If you have been injured in an accident in a public place we can help you make an injury claim for financial compensation.